Last Updated on

 If you have stairs and/or clean the car out a fair bit, then don’t go with the V7 Motorhead as you wont have that versatile mini motorised tool.

-Check out the comparison tables below to get the best deals for the Dyson V7 range?
+Check out our best dyson vacuum cleaners guide to get the best deals for the Dyson V7 range?

 Gemma Tyler is a freelance journalist with 15 years of experience writing for consumer publications.
 She has tested and reviewed a wide range of household items from vacuum cleaners to washing machines and dehumidifiers to steam irons.
 Her attention to detail and exhaustive testing certainly makes her an expert in her field.